realDestroyer/org-vscode/README.md

 **Unicode Task States**
 `⊙` TODO, `⊘` IN\_PROGRESS, `⊜` CONTINUED, `⊖` DONE, `⊗` ABANDONED

+**CONTINUED Auto-Forwarding**
+When you mark a task as CONTINUED, it automatically copies to the next day as TODO.
+Toggle away from CONTINUED and the copy is removed.

+**Deadline Support**
+Add `DEADLINE: [MM-DD-YYYY]` to tasks.
+Agenda View shows color-coded warnings (overdue, due today, due soon).

 **Agenda View**
-See all scheduled tasks from all `.org` files in one clean, date-grouped panel.
+See all scheduled TODO and IN\_PROGRESS tasks from all `.org` files in one clean, date-grouped panel.
 Fully clickable + status toggleable.

 **Calendar View**
 Drag & drop tasks to reschedule.
 Filter by tag.
 Auto-syncs to file.